tatv047/online-retail-data-analysis/README.md

 ## How to Perform Market Basket Analysis?

-Market Basket Analysis involves two fundamental steps, which together constitute the **Association Rule Mining** process:
+Market Basket Analysis involves two fundamental steps:

 1. **Frequent Itemset Mining**: Identify sets of items that frequently appear together in transactions.
 This is typically done using algorithms such as **Apriori**.
 2. **Association Rule Generation**: Generate “if-then” rules from the frequent itemsets.
 These rules describe how the presence of certain items in a transaction implies the presence of others.